scribe-security/docs/docs/CLI/valint/README.md

 ### Global
 All policies include the following global fields:
-All rules support the following fields.
+All modules support the following fields.
-* `enable`, enable rule (default false).
+* `enable`, enable module (default false).
 * `name`, policy name (**required**).

-While all rules include the following global fields:
+While all modules include the following global fields:
-* `enable`, enable rule (default false).
+* `enable`, enable module (default false).
-* `name`, rule name (**required**).
+* `name`, module name (**required**).
-* `type`, set the rule type, currently we only support `verify-target`.
+* `type`, set the module type, currently we only support `verify-artifact`.

-# Rules
+# Policy modules
-Rules are a set of compliance checks that you can configure to your specific compliance requirements.
+Module are a set of compliance checks that you can configure to your specific compliance requirements.

 ## Global Match field
-`match` field is a set of labels supported by all rules.
+`match` field is a set of labels supported by all modules.
 These labels add requirements on the origin or the subject of the provided evidence considered for compliance.

-Using these fields allows you to set different compliance rules for different layers of your supply chain.
+Using these fields allows you to set different compliance requirements for different layers of your supply chain.

 > For full label fields list see [environment-context](#environment-context) section.